top of page

 While many pupils will be working at a level lower than their peers, this is usually a result of their language needs.
 They should have the potential to access a mainstream curriculum with the appropriate level of differentiation, language support and specialist teaching.

-Children travel from a variety of locations across South Kent.
+The children in our specialist resource provision travel from a variety of locations across South Kent.

-All children are part of a mainstream class and there is an expectation that they access all the usual school activities and routines.
+All children are part of a mainstream class and there is an expectation that they access all of the usual school activities and routines.

 In the mornings, KS1 and KS2 Literacy and Maths sessions are taught discretely within the SRP for most children.
 SRP pupils access 1:1, group or collaborative therapy as appropriate.
 Some lessons are team taught jointly by the Specialist Teacher and the Speech Therapist.